Finding Theme Communities from Database Networks: Problem Definition

 \subsection{Problem Definition and Complexity}

-\nop{We define the theme community finding problem as follows.} \begin{definition}[Theme Community Finding] Given a database network $G$ and a minimum cohesion threshold $\alpha$, the \textbf{problem of theme community finding} is to compute all theme communities in $G$. \end{definition}
+\nop{We define the theme community finding problem as follows.} \begin{definition}[Theme Community Finding] Given a DBN $G$ and a minimum cohesion threshold $\alpha$, the \textbf{problem of theme community finding} is to enumerate all theme communities in $G$. \end{definition}

-Since extracting maximal connected subgraphs from a maximal pattern truss is straightforward, the core of the theme community finding problem is to identify the maximal pattern trusses of all theme networks.
-This is a challenging problem, since a database network can induce up to $2^{|S|}$ theme networks and each theme network may contain a maximal pattern truss.
-As a result, finding theme communities for all themes is computationally intractable.
+\nop{ This is a challenging problem, since a database network can induce up to $2^{|S|}$ theme networks and each theme network may contain many theme communities.
+As a result, enumerating all theme communities in a database network is computationally intractable. }